christopherobin/mage/lib/archivist/README.md

 archivist.del(topic, index);
 ```

 Marks data pointed to by `topic` and `index` as something you want to delete.
-A subsequent read will
+A subsequent `get`
-fail.
+will not yield any data.

 ### Setting an expiration time